alexandrosm/worldmap/README.md

 optional: (npm install -g generator-angular)

-npm install --dev
+npm install

-...expect a lot of packages to be installed. --dev is required.
+...expect a lot of packages to be installed.

 bower install